infinum/design-handbook/Design process/Definition/Motion design.md

 ### Lottie

 [Lottie](https://lottiefiles.com/) renders animations exported from After Effects through the [bodymovin](https://github.com/airbnb/lottie-web) plugin.
 This makes integrating animated assets in apps and websites quick and easy.
-There's a [step by step tutorial that can be found on Design Islands.](https://design.infinum.com/case/using-lottie)

 Although some After Effects features are not yet supported, this library is growing, allowing for the export of more complex shapes, masks, trim paths, solids, and alpha matte effects.